 When there is a foundation of lack of trust within an organisation, it is truly a case of a rotten apple spoils the bunch.
 Distrust can permeate through all levels of the business and jeopardises the organisation from the inside out; it affects relationships between employees and the organisation, causes negative public perceptions and ultimately damages the bottom line.

 The effective functioning of modern society largely depends on trust, yet it remains a fragile and elusive resource in many organisations.
-In only the first half of this year, we’ve already seen massive violations of trust across the sporting world, politics, and private industry.
+In only the first half of this year, we’ve already seen massive violations of this across the sporting world, politics, and private industry.
 One only needs to examine commentary on the recent events in Canberra to see how perceived breaches in the public’s trust can adversely affect an organisation very quickly.

 Whether you’re repairing a problem or trying to build a strong foundation for your business, many experts agree that trust is the most important aspect of a collegial and effective workplace so it’s well worth the investing time and effort into building trust among your employees.
-Trust is a leader’s currency in building a sustainable, high-performance organisation.
+It is a leader’s currency in building a sustainable, high-performance organisation.
 And yet, according to Edelman’s Trust Barometer, more than 50 per cent of staff don’t trust their leaders.

 Improving developmental leadership

 Indeed, it is a fundamental building block for interpersonal relationships and an essential component in effective developmental leadership.
 Research has shown that high intrateam trust positively affects performance.
 Organisationally, it has been shown that when compared to people at low-trust companies, people at high-trust companies report 74 per cent less stress.
-The state of internal trust within an organisation is also reflected in trust between the organisation and its external stakeholders.
+The state of internal trust within an organisation is also reflected between the organisation and its external stakeholders.

 “When there is a foundation of lack of trust within an organisation, it is truly a case of a rotten apple spoils the bunch”

-By deepening your awareness and self-knowledge in relation to trust, you can become more effective at building trusting relationships and have a greater impact in your personal and professional life.
+By deepening your awareness and self-knowledge in relation to trust, you can become more effective at building relationships and have a greater impact in your personal and professional life.

 The benefits of high trust relationships within organisations include: